Public–private partnership in transition economies

 Public–private partnerships in transition economies have become increasingly popular since 1990.
-They are based on the experience of Public- Private Partnerships (PPPs) in developed countries since the model again became popular in the 1980s.
-PPP has yet to prove that it is appropriate in transition economies because of political and economic differences.
+They are based on the example of public–private partnerships (PPPs) in developed countries after the model again became popular in the 1980s.
+PPPs have yet to prove that they are appropriate in transition economies because of political and economic differences.

 Types and sectors

 Two broad categories of the PPPs can be identified: joint ventures between public and private stakeholders; and contractual PPPs.

 PPPs have been created worldwide in sectors including power generation and distribution, water and sanitation, refuse disposal, pipelines, hospitals, school buildings and teaching facilities, stadiums, airports and air traffic control, prisons, railways, roads, information technology and housing.

 Partnerships in developing countries

 According to the ADB, Privatization and PPPs have reached nearly all developing countries, generating more than $400 billion in proceeds in 1990–2003.
 Activity peaked in 1997, but resumed expansion in 2001.
 Activities were concentrated in a small group of countries.
 Five countries —Brazil, PRC, India, Poland, and Russian Federation—accounted for more than 40% of activity in 1990–2003.

 The success or failure of PPP projects has not been systematically assessed (Roseneau, 1999).

 Examples of successful projects include supporting small enterprises in Kazahjstan, a gas pipeline in China, intellectual property rights training in China, human rights training in Venezuela and the National Partnership Forum in Nigeria.

 In Africa, PPPs have been successfully implemented in transport, telecommunications, water and sanitation, power, and eco-tourism.

 In Bangladesh, the Infrastructure Investment Facilitation Center (IIFC) facilitates private sector investment.
 As a result of IIFC efforts, the telecom sector has become a very active private investment area.

 In China, PPPs have been implemented for over 20 years and has been increasingly recognized as an effective and appropriate mechanism to manage the complexity of the development challenges and the attainment of the Millennium Development Goals.

 In India, the Government of India (GOI) developed enabling tools and activities to spur private sector investments using public–private partnerships.

 In Vietnam, trial regulations for PPP infrastructure development took effect on January 15, 2011.
 The State's capital portion must not be higher than 30 percent, with the remainder coming from the private sector and other sources.